Maker of Walmart, Amazon store-brand baby formulas sees shortages through rest of 2022

 The White House on Thursday announced steps it is taking to alleviate the shortage, including permitting more imports.
 President Joe Biden said on Friday he expects more formula on shelves in weeks.

-French food and beverage company Danone SA, which also makes infant formulas,said the "unexpected Abbott Nutrition recall in February has led to a surge in demand in the US market.
+French food and beverage company Danone, which also makes infant formulas, said the "unexpected Abbott Nutrition recall in February has led to a surge in demand in the US market.

 "We are in discussions with the US authorities to see how we can support them in addressing their shortages."